Annual fund campaigns

 “Arts and culture organizations, small to large, are powerful institutions in our communities.
 Collectively and individually, they celebrate the creative spirit and serve as sources of joy, entertainment, inspiration, and reflection.”

-“My passion is helping arts and culture organizations remain relevant and sustainable, positioning them for greater success and growing ranks of enthusiasts.”
+“My passion is helping arts and culture organizations remain relevant and sustainable, positioning them for greater success, and growing a solid foundation of enthusiasts.”

-Previously at Dallas Museum of Art, she led the final phase of the museum’s $185 million endowment and operating campaign.
+Prior to joining ACG, Ms. Lipscomb led the development departments for the Dallas Museum of Art, Virginia Museum of Fine Arts, and American Red Cross in Dallas.
+While at the Dallas Museum of Art, she led the final phase of the museum’s $185 million endowment and operating campaign.
 As Deputy Director of Advancement for Virginia Museum of Fine Arts, Ms. Lipscomb increased annual fundraising by nearly 50 percent and expanded the base of donors following a capital expansion.
+She has also served as Interim Vice President of Development for the Dallas Symphony Orchestra and has held leadership positions in sales and marketing at American Airlines.
 In these positions, she successfully tackled the challenges faced by nonprofit organizations seeking to improve contributed revenue, build systems and processes, expand major gifts, and mentor fundraising staff.

-Ms. Lipscomb holds a bachelor of arts in history of art from Sweet Briar College in Virginia and a master of business administration in finance and marketing from Southern Methodist University in Dallas.
+Ms. Lipscomb holds a bachelor of arts in history of art from Sweet Briar College in Virginia and a master of business administration in finance and marketing from Southern Methodist University.
 As an active volunteer, she currently serves on the board of directors for Friends of Art of Sweet Briar College and chairs the marketing committee.

 Ms. Lipscomb's professional and client work includes: